Neapolitan School

 Teatro di San Carlo, Naples, Italy.

 In music history, the Neapolitan School is a group, associated with opera, of 17th and 18th-century composers who studied or worked in Naples, Italy, the best known of whom is Alessandro Scarlatti, with whom "modern opera begins".
 Francesco Provenzale is generally considered the school's founder.
 Other significant composers of this school are Giovanni Battista Pergolesi, Niccolò Piccinni, Domenico Cimarosa and Giovanni Paisiello.
+It also addressed other musical genres, particularly the oratorio and the concerto.

 It is with the Neapolitan school...that the History of Modern Music commences—insofar as that music speaks the language of the feelings, emotions, and passions.